-Cloud and Legacy - Time For an Integrated Approach
+Cloud and Legacy – Time for an Integrated Approach

 Technology analysts have highlighted the emerging differences in the IT department between the tasks of managing legacy systems and the increasing number of applications and services migrating to the cloud.
 Garner has described the difference as ‘two-speed IT,’ where separate teams maintain mission-critical legacy applications in a stable environment or grow cloud services in a dynamic environment to increase agility.